-- III.
-Accordingly, we recommend that parties to such negotiations publicly affirm their total and absolute commitment: - 1.
-To democratic and exclusively peaceful means of resolving political issues; - 2.
-To the total disarmament of all paramilitary organizations; - 3.
-To agree that such disarmament must be verifiable to the satisfaction of an independent commission; - 4.
-To renounce for themselves, and to oppose any effort by others, to use force, or threaten the use of force, to influence the course or the outcome of all-party negotiations;
+Accordingly, we recommend that parties to such negotiations publicly affirm their total and absolute commitment:

-5. To agree to abide by the terms of any agreement reached in all-party negotiations and to resort to democratic and exclusively peaceful methods in trying to alter any aspect of that outcome with which they may disagree.
+- To democratic and exclusively peaceful means of resolving political issues; - To the total disarmament of all paramilitary organizations; - To agree that such disarmament must be verifiable to the satisfaction of an independent commission; - 4.
+To renounce for themselves, and to oppose any effort by others, to use force, or threaten to use force, to influence the course or the outcome of all-party negotiations; - 5.
+To agree to abide by the terms of any agreement reached in all-party negotiations and to resort to democratic and exclusively peaceful methods in trying to alter any aspect of that outcome with which they may disagree. - V. Another principle is needed.
+We join the Governments, religious and community leaders, and many others in condemning punishment killings and beatings.
+They contribute to the fear that those who have used violence to resolve political issues in the past will do so again in the future.